-It was only logical,” said Fletcher.
+“It was only logical,” said Fletcher.
 “After all, a mechanic doesn’t work in a suit and tie.”

-	His idea was that Scotty and his men, working around dangerous materials, would need protection.
+His idea was that Scotty and his staff, working around dangerous materials, would need protection.

 They also need tools and devices to work with and places to keep them.
 I felt those outfits would handle those prerequisites very nicely.

 Along with the white medical uniforms, the engineering suits were carried over into Star Trek II.
 But the main crew uniforms would undergo a drastic transformation.

 Many felt Fletcher’s uniforms summed up everything that was disappointing about The Motion Picture: they lacked color and drama.
 They were bland.